JackFWard/An-introduction-to-data-science-in-R-for-geoscientists/README.md

-# An-introduction-to-data-science-in-R-for-geoscientists

-## Workshop Installation Instructions
+# "An introduction to data science in R for geoscientists" workshop installation instructions

-### Step 1: Install R
+## Step 1: Install R

 We will use R version 4.3.3 for the workshop.
 It can be installed via the following links: